buildpacks/rfcs/text/0000-migrate-tests-from-slevine-spec.md

 # Summary
 [summary]: #summary

-This RFC proposes migrating the lifecycle project's test suite from the `sclevine/spec` BDD testing framework to native Go testing using `t.Run` subtests, `t.Cleanup`, and the existing `go-cmp` based assertion helpers.
-The migration covers 89 test files comprising approximately 24,500 lines of test code, 929 individual test cases, and 856 grouping blocks.
-The primary motivation is eliminating an unmaintained external dependency, improving contributor accessibility, and achieving full compatibility with standard Go tooling without introducing a new framework dependency.
+This RFC proposes migrating the test suites of all Go repositories in the [buildpacks](https://github.com/buildpacks) organization that depend on `sclevine/spec` -- including `lifecycle`, `pack`, `libcnb`, `imgutil`, `registry-api`, and `github-actions` -- from the `sclevine/spec` BDD testing framework to native Go testing using `t.Run` subtests, `t.Cleanup`, and each repo's existing assertion helpers (typically `go-cmp` based).
+The lifecycle repo alone covers 89 test files comprising approximately 24,500 lines of test code, 929 individual test cases, and 856 grouping blocks; the other repos add roughly 150 additional test files.
+The primary motivation is eliminating an unmaintained external dependency across the organization, improving contributor accessibility, and achieving full compatibility with standard Go tooling without introducing a new framework dependency.

+Lifecycle is used as the reference implementation throughout this RFC because it is the largest and most complex user of `sclevine/spec` in the organization; the same patterns, tooling, and phasing apply to the other repos with adjusted scope.

 # Definitions
 [definitions]: #definitions